Tearoww/Tearoww/README.md

 - 👋 Hi, I’m @Tearoww
 - 👀 I’m interested in cyber security
 - 🌱 I’m currently learning C# in school
-- 💞️ I’m looking to collaborate on nothing at this time
+- 💞️ I’m not looking to collaborate at this time
-- 📫 Contact information might be added later.
+- 📫 Contact information might be added later

 <!---
 Tearoww/Tearoww is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.